shirish93/shirish93.github.io/_ideas/2024-03-15-BNKS-social-innovation.md

     -   **Alumni Venture Fund:** Create a fund backed by alumni investments to seed innovative student ventures, fostering entrepreneurship and alumni engagement.

-    -   **Global Alumni Network:** Utilize the network to create international internship and exchange opportunities, broadening student horizons and career prospects.
+    -   **Global Alumni Network:** Use the network to create international internship and exchange opportunities, broadening student horizons and career prospects.

 8.  **Prestige and Student Empowerment:**